yoshisuga/MAME4iOS/README.md

 - Supports modern device screen sizes, including iPhone X/XR/XS/XS Max and iPad Pro (new in 2018!)
 - tvOS (new in 2019!)
 - An in-app web server to transfer files from your computer (new in 2019!)
-- Multiple mFi controllers (up to 4 with dual analog support - @DarrenBranford)
+- Multiple MFI controllers (up to 4 with dual analog support - @DarrenBranford)
 - Supports using the touch screen as a lightgun (new in 2018!)
 - Turbo mode toggle for buttons (new in 2018!)
 - Touch analog for games like Arkanoid (new in 2018!)
-- Builds in Xcode 10, runs on iOS 12
+- Builds in Xcode 10, runs on latest iOS 12 version

 ## Installation / Sideloading